moijafcor/sync-guardian/docs/prompt_engineering.md

 - Created specialized .gitignore for logs directory
 - Configured to track directory but ignore contents

+### 10. Cross-Platform Support
+Tenth prompt: "Could you please update the README to include setup instructions for MacOS and Linux?"
+- Added macOS setup instructions using launchd
+- Added Linux setup instructions using cron
+- Updated path examples to be platform-neutral
+- Enhanced documentation for cross-platform compatibility

 ## Key Decisions

 1. **Tool Name**: Selected "sync-guardian" as it captures the protective and reliable nature of the tool